Klipper3d/klipper/docs/Config_Changes.md

 option to RGB, GRB, RGBW, or GRBW.

 20201029: The serial option in the mcu config section no longer defaults to /dev/ttyS0.
 In the rare situation where /dev/ttyS0 is the desired serial port, it must be specified explicitly.

 20201020: Klipper v0.9.0 released.

 20200902: The RTD resistance-to-temperature calculation for MAX31865 converters has been corrected to not read low.
 If you are using such a device, you should recalibrate your print temperature and PID settings.

 20200816: The gcode macro `printer.gcode` object has been renamed to `printer.gcode_move`.
 Several undocumented variables in `printer.toolhead` and `printer.gcode` have been removed.
 See docs/Command_Templates.md for a list of available template variables.

-20200816: The gcode macro "action_" system has changed.
+20200816: The G-Code macro "action_" system has changed.
 Replace any calls to `printer.gcode.action_emergency_stop()` with `action_emergency_stop()`, `printer.gcode.action_respond_info()` with `action_respond_info()`, and `printer.gcode.action_respond_error()`